Installation view at Robert Fontaine Gallery, 2011

 My practice is a form of detournement, reusing elements well-known to architecture combined with objects of personal use to create new work with a different message.
 The impact of displacement on the psyche not to mention the violation toward the body itself can easily be read into this new work.
 The work itself becomes an Assemblage of remnants left behind or discarded objects left over that have made it's way into my art making practice as a means with which to function and still remain an avant-garde practitioner.

-Works from the 'All The Pills In My House' series shown at Robert Fontaine Gallery, 2011
+Works from the 'All The Pills In My House' series, 2011

 The sculptural Assemblage works are examples from a larger body of work where I combined belt buckles with tile and soundproofing samples discarded by Architectural Firms.
 The buckle is used as a means to express the act of being constrained.
 The process of fusing earrings with soundproof materials points toward a psychological state of mind which may sense a perception in the absence of a stimulus.
-I extended this series titled "Side Effects" by including Prescription Drugs to explore the relationship between Illness, Treatment and the creative impulse.
-I work with psychoactive drugs within a range of visual forms to explore their impact on consciousness as a contemporary social phenomenon.
+I extended this series titled "Side Effects" by including Pills to explore the relationship between Illness, Treatment and the creative impulse.
+My focus on psychoactive medications within a range of visual forms explores their impact on consciousness as a contemporary social phenomenon.

-Works on view at Robert Fontaine Gallery during Art Basel Miami Beach, 2011
+Works on view from the Side Effects series during Art Basel Miami Beach, 2011

 The “Tips” series extend these ideas further by using samples of wood paneling along with segments of wallpaper which is meant to recall the short story written by Charlotte Perkins Gilman titled, “The Yellow Wallpaper.”
 All of these works incorporate the tip of the belt buckle, again as a reference to various states of confinement, so that each “Tip” can be perceived as a whisper from an ancestor that is intended to serve as a reminder of past struggles and indignities to current or future ambiguous generations.

 My Works on Paper interweave personal reflections on Signs and Symptoms of illness along with suspect methods of Treatment and anxieties about Recovery.
-In both series “Torn” and “Wounds” I saw the paper that I was working with as a metaphor for both the body and the psyche.
+In the series “Torn” , “Wounds” , "Spirals" and "Stains" I saw the paper that I was working with as a metaphor for both the body and the psyche.
 The paper became a site that allowed me to express my internal emotional state.

 The series “Torn” takes a more clinical approach-- examining the language used by medical practitioners to determine patient diagnosis.
 The physical process of ripping the paper became cathartic and symbolic at the same time.